Frequently Asked Questions about Mike Bentley's Selling Advisory Service for Australian Real Estate

 A Selling Agent is appointed to list and market your property to buyers.
 Their income comes from the commission paid upon sale — which means their primary motivation is to secure a listing (any listing) and get the property sold as quickly as possible, and not necessarily at the highest price.

 A Sellers Advisor (SA) (Mike Bentley's service) acts more like your personal property solicitor or accountant.
-The SA does not sell the property — instead, Mike advises and assists you with every aspect of the sale: selecting and interviewing the right agent, negotiating the commission structure, reviewing the marketing strategy, interpreting buyer feedback, arranging inspection and reports, appointing solicitors and accountants, assessing offers, and guiding you through the negotiation process.
+The SA does not sell the property — instead, Mike advises and assists you with every aspect of the sale: selecting and interviewing the right agent, negotiating the commission structure, reviewing the marketing strategy, interpreting buyer feedback, arranging inspections and reports, appointing solicitors and accountants, assessing offers, and guiding you through the negotiation process.

 The SA is in constant communication with the appointed selling agent throughout the process, but the key difference: the SA's loyalty is entirely to you.
 There is no commission on the sale price — just a fixed professional fee for independent, expert advice throughout the process.